-Miscarriage can occur in any pregnancy.
-According the product label, experimental animal studies reported pregnancy loss.
-Siponimod has not been studied in human pregnancy.
-Based on the data available, it is not known if siponimod increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+According to the product label, experimental animal studies reported an increase in pregnancy loss.
+Studies have not been done in human pregnancy to see if siponimod increases the chance for miscarriage.

 Does taking siponimod increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-According to the product label, experimental animal studies reported a chance for birth defects.
-There are no published studies.
-It is not known if siponimod increases the chance for birth defects above the background risk.
+According to the product label, experimental animal studies reported an increased chance for birth defects.
+Studies have not been done in human pregnancy to see if siponimod increases the chance for birth defects above the background risk.

-Does taking siponimod in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking siponimod in pregnancy affect future behavior or learning for the child?

-Siponimod has not been studied in humans for use while breastfeeding.
+Siponimod has not been studied for use while breastfeeding.
 It is not known if it can enter human breastmilk or how it might affect a nursing child.
 If you are taking siponimod while breastfeeding and you suspect the baby has any symptoms contact the child’s healthcare provider.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions

-I take siponimod.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes siponimod, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-It is not known if siponimod can make it harder to get a partner pregnant or would increase the chance of pregnancy complications in a pregnant partner.
+Studies have not been done to see if siponimod could affect male fertility or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.